UWO University CollegeResearch in the Konermann Laboratorymyoglobin

 Development of Rapid-Mixing Systems for Kinetic Studies on Biochemical Systems

 Figure 5.
-Stopped-flow ESI-MS and continuous-flow rapid mixing ESI-MS are two novel techniques for kinetic experiments that have been developed in our laboratory.
+Stopped-flow ESI-MS and continuous-flow rapid mixing ESI-MS are two techniques for kinetic experiments that have been developed in our laboratory.

 back to top